confident-ai/deepeval/docs/docs/metrics/entailment.md

 - Contradiction
 - Neutral

-It can therefore be useful to know how a particular text is an entailment of another text.
+It can therefore be useful to know how a particular text is an entailment of another text as it indicates how much a text can be inferred from a previous text (in this case whether the second text is true based on the first text).

+For example:
+- "James has 3 apples" and "James has fruit" would be considered an entailment.
+- "James only owns a car." and "James owns a bike." would be considered a contradiction.

 ## Usage